 DDT 2623.
 ARCHITECTURAL DESIGN II.
 Emphasizes standard procedures and working drawings.
-Details involving architectural, mechanical, electrical, and structural drawings are covered, along with presentation of drawings and computer-aided design assignments, (Lecture, 1 hr.; Lab, 4 hrs.)
+Details involving architectural, mechanical, electrical, and structural drawings are covered, along with presentation of drawings and computer-aided design assignments, (Lecture, 2 hrs.; Lab, 2 hrs.)
 Prerequisite: DDT 1613.

 DDT 2913.
 SPECIAL PROJECT.
 Practical application of skills and knowledge gained in other drafting courses.
 The instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.
-(Lab, 9 hrs.)
+(Lab, 6 hrs.)
 Prerequisite: Consent of instructor.